PrismPort/Mongo-visualizer/readme.md

-# $CoolName – A visual interface for human readable MongoDB queries
+# Peek – A visual interface for human readable MongoDB queries

 final version is on branch "final-final-showtime"